tiwatson/wandering-labs-availability-2/Readme.md

 Worker is a scheduled lambda function that filters the availability requests in the database and sends off SNS notifications for scrapers to be run.

 #### TODO
-- worker splits ids into multiple blocks of 10 ids and send each block to lambda (via sns)

 ***